decred/dcrdocs/docs/glossary.md

 #### Address

-A secure identifier that represents a possible destination for a payment, similar to an email address.
-The address is a human-readable representation of the public key receiving payment.
+A human-readable representation of a possible destination for a payment, similar to an email address.
+Unlike an email address however, there are a variety of address types, and most addresses are intended only for a single use.
+This is because addresses represent not only the destination of a payment, but constraints required to redeem funds.
+For the most common type of address, the constraints require that the recipient provide both the public key which hashes to the requisite hash and a valid signature that is created from the corresponding private key.
+Other address types require signatures from multiple parties (multi-sig), signatures created within specified time limits, or other more complex constraints.

 #### Atom